Rafase282/Mangadb/README.md

 }
 ```
 ## To Do:
-- [ ] Add thumbnail property to Mongoose Schema and make it work with current data.
+- [X] Add thumbnail property to Mongoose Schema and make it work with current data.
+- [ ] Validate E-mails.
+- [ ] Implement password reset mechanism.
+- [ ] Implement email support to send new passwords when a request for a forgotten password is made.